-It is not acceptable to allow a deterioration from High status to Good status, even though the overall target of Good status as required under the WFD is still maintained, this would still represent a deterioration.
-In addition, if a waterbody's overall status is less than Good as a result of another element, it is not acceptable to justify a deterioration in another element because the status of a waterbody is already less than Good.
+It is important to note that, if a waterbody's overall status is less than Good as a result of another element, it is not acceptable to justify a deterioration in another element because the status of a waterbody is already less than Good.
+It is also important to note that a waterbody at Bad Status for any quality element, no deterioration is acceptable according to the Wesser Ruling made by the Court of Justice of the European Union.

-Where permitted headroom at a WwTW would be exceeded by proposed growth, a water quality modelling assessment has been undertaken to determine the quality conditions that would need to be applied to the a new or revised discharge permit to ensure the two policy requirements of the WFD are met.
+Where permitted headroom at a WwTW would be exceeded by proposed growth, or there is a WwTW that has headroom but is expected to receive a significant growth allocation, a water quality modelling assessment has been undertaken to determine the quality conditions that would need to be applied to the a new or revised discharge permit to ensure the two policy requirements of the WFD are met.
 The modelling process (assumptions and modelling tools) is described in detail in Appendix C.